 Importing large databases sucks.
 It can take anywhere from as short as 10 min to a few hours.
 Worse is when it fails mid-import.
-So here is a faster way to import.
-This script can import a 30gb database in under 40min reliably.
+So here is a faster & more reliable way to import.

 Disclaimer: